-Benefits Data Trust (BDT) seeks an Executive Assistant who will be the supportive force that empowers our senior leadership.
-The Executive Assistant manages a variety of duties while serving as the point of contact between executives, employees and external stakeholders.
+Benefits Data Trust (BDT) seeks an Executive Coordinator who will be the supportive force that empowers our senior leadership.
+The Executive Coordinator manages a variety of duties while serving as the point of contact between executives, employees and external stakeholders.
 The position demands great communication skills, flexibility, proactive logistics, and efficiency, with demands and expectations prone to changing on a day-to-day basis.

 The ideal person for the job will be a proactive problem solver with exceptional communication skills and a meticulous attention to detail.
 Given the changing nature of the executive landscape, we rely on our assistants for flexibility and foresight, while maintaining confidences related to high-level systems and operations.

 The Executive Coordinator reports to the CEO.

 Benefits Data Trust (BDT) is a national not-for-profit organization committed to transforming how individuals in need access essential benefits and services.
 BDT envisions an efficient, cost-effective health and human services system that proactively connects individuals and families to the supports they need so that people are healthier and more economically secure, and communities are stronger.
 Through direct service delivery and systems change, BDT works to improve health, social, and economic outcomes and streamline the benefits enrollment process.